yokoffing/NextDNS-Config/README.md

 ***

 # Privacy :lock:
 Privacy features limit the amount of data that companies can collect about you.
 Privacy is a [spectrum](https://blog.thenewoil.org/the-privacy-myth-binary-vs-spectrum).
 What you need varies on your [threat model](https://thenewoil.org/threatmodel.html), interest, and skillset.<sup>^[*why should I care?
 I have nothing to hide*](https://aeon.co/essays/privacy-matters-because-it-empowers-us-all)</sup>

-(You can watch [this short video](https://youtu.be/Wpkh-hfULgE) to understand the difference between security and privacy.)

 ### Blocklists <sup><sup>[1](https://github.com/nextdns/metadata/tree/master/privacy/blocklists)</sup></sup>